- Gender and Relationships»

 Each partner must write down 10-12 rules of the marriage and then exchange it, and see if this will work in the marriage relationship or further discussion is needed.
 Some of your rules can be including me in major decisions, before making the decision yourself, never throw things or break things when in conflict, never vent your anger for one another in front of friends and relatives, never verbally or emotionally abuse another, give husband space when stressed or overwhelmed, give at least one compliment a day and so forth.
 Based on your relationship, how well you know your partner, you can design rules that work best for you all.

-- 4 Ways for a Husband to Respect His Wife
+- 20 Top Ways for a Wife to Respect Her Husband

 - Understanding Women: What Men should know when Women Opens up and Shares